Vonage/vivid-3/docs/getting-started/migration.md

 "node_modules/@vonage/vivid/styles/core/all.css"
 ```

 For the typography style to work correctly, the vvd-root class should be set on the :root element.
-When set on the :root (html element), typeface sizes are able to descend from the root font-size, thus comply with the WCAG 1.4.4) to ensure text readability experience.
+When set on the [:root](https://developer.mozilla.org/en-US/docs/Web/CSS/:root), typeface sizes are able to descend from the root font-size, thus comply with the WCAG 1.4.4) to ensure text readability experience.

 ## Step 9: Done!

 After using vivid-3 **exclusively**, follow these steps:

 - Remove vivid-2 import from package.json.
 You sould only have `@vonage/vivid": "^3.x"`.
-- Set `vvd-root` class in the :root element and remove from all the components.
+- Set `vvd-root` class on the [:root](https://developer.mozilla.org/en-US/docs/Web/CSS/:root) and remove from all the components.
 - All registered components should be removed and imported directly.
 - Rename all prefixes to `vwc`.